CommitThis/lfsr-scramblers/README.md

   * Scrambling a range of values
 * `tune_lfsr.cpp`: Contains and runs an instantiation of each LFSR type, writing the output to a file.
-This is mainly for profiling using Intel VTune or `kcachegrind` as doing so on either the benchmarks or tests produces a lot of call stack noise.
+This is mainly for profiling using Intel VTune or `callgrind`/`kcachegrind` as doing so on either the benchmarks or tests produces a lot of call stack noise.

 Both the bit at a time Galois and Fibonacci LFSRs are written in the usual way,